The Burial (English band)

 The Burial were an English Oi! band that incorporated ska, northern soul and folk influences into their music.
-Formed in 1981 in Yorkshire, England, they released one album, A Day On the Town, in 1988, and worked with Bradford's anarchist rant-poet Nick Toczek on various projects under the name Britanarchists.
+Formed in 1981 in Yorkshire, England, they released one album, A Day On the Town, in 1988.
+The album was described by Far Out magazine as, "a true masterpiece of the Oi! age".
+The band also worked with Bradford's anarchist rant-poet Nick Toczek on various projects under the name Britanarchists.
 They disbanded in 1988.